THIS AGREEMENT is made and entered into this

 District agrees to furnish water by means of the appliances installed for ordinary toilet or janitorial purposes, but for no other purposes, unless otherwise specifically provided for in this Agreement.
 Toilets, sinks and water apparatus will not be used for any purposes other than for which they are constructed.
 No sweepings, rubbish, rags, paper or other substances shall be thrown therein.
 Any damage resulting to the above on account of misuse of any nature or character whatever shall be paid by Licensee.

 Licensee shall keep proper financial records, in a form acceptable to the District Auditor, together with a list of the first and last tickets sold.
 The District shall be permitted to examine said records at any time.
-The Manager may have a representative in the box office to determine gross receipts from the sale of tickets for the event.
+The Director of Entertainment may have a representative in the box office to determine gross receipts from the sale of tickets for the event.

 14. Video, Sound, Recording, Broadcasting

-All television, broadcast, video or sound recording rights are reserved to the District, but said privileges may be acquired by negotiation with the Manager.
+All television, broadcast, video or sound recording rights are reserved to the District, but said privileges may be acquired by negotiation with the Director of Entertainment.
 Any arrangements made in the exercise of rights acquired by the Licensee hereunder are at its sole expense and liability.

 Licensee understands all paid admission events held at the Premises are subject to City and State admission taxes.
 The Licensee agrees to pay these and all other taxes imposed in connection with its holding or exercise of privileges under this Agreement and further agrees to indemnify the District for any failure to pay such taxes.

-Licensee agrees not to represent, advertise or allow others to represent or advertise that the District is sponsoring the event held at the Premises, without the written permission of the Manager and/or District Executive Director.
+Licensee agrees not to represent, advertise or allow others to represent or advertise that the District is sponsoring the event held at the Premises, without the written permission of the Director of Entertainment and/or District Executive Director.

 16. Copyright, Trademark